bespon/bespon_website/docs/spec_overview.md

 identical quotation mark that is not backslash-escaped.
 The sequences `''` and `""` represent the empty string.
 Longer delimiter sequences such as `'''` and `"""` may be used to include any unescaped delimiter sequence that is shorter or longer than the delimiters.
-Such sequences must be multiples of 3 characters in length and no longer than 90 characters.
+Such delimiter sequences must be multiples of 3 characters in length and no longer than 90 characters.

 Strings delimited by backticks begin with a delimiter sequence of length 1, 2, 3, or a multiple of 3 no longer than 90 characters, and end when the